petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

    ![Click New Page to add a new page based on the master page template.](./creating-the-about-us-page/images/01.png)

 1. Name the page `About Us` and click *Add*.

-   You are redirected to the page editor.
+The page editor appears.

-All the created pages have the same structure set in the Master page: a header, the content in the middle, and a footer.
+All pages have the same structure you set in the Master page: a header, the content in the middle, and a footer.
 Now, populate the About Us page.

 ## Populating the About Us Page

 1. Look at the Fragments and Widgets tab on the left of the page editor and search for *About Us Composition*.

-1. Drag and drop the *About Us Composition* into the editing area".
+1. Drag and drop the *About Us Composition* into the editing area.

    A whole structure is set and you can edit its elements.
 If you applied the Dialect theme and imported the style book correctly, the composition should look like this: